 Here at Mallon Ireland we have a long term plan of a seven year crop rotation using potatoes, flax, oats and grass.
 Planting potatoes in a field the year before we sow flax, ensures that the soil is in optimum condition before it is ploughed in preparation for planting.

 We sow the flax seeds in May using a traditional tool called a fiddle.
 It is the same way our grandparents would have completed this task and ensures the small flax seeds are evenly dispersed across the field.
 The seeds we use are also important.
 We have been working with Irish Seed Savers Association to build up stocks of some heritage varieties such as Stormont Motley and Northern Princess.
 Some seeds are more suitable for textile production and others don't grow as tall and are best for other uses, so it is important to sow the correct ones.
 A field of tall flax with blue flowers swaying in the breeze is a breathtaking sight.
-The 'wee blue blossom' as it is affectionately known here was such a part of Northern Ireland's agricultural and industrial heritage that it is now the logo of the Northern Ireland Assembly.

 After 100 days the flax should be ready for pulling.
 We pull by hand rather than cut to maintain the optimum length of the fibre.
 When we started growing flax again on the farm we were told that it would take "5 good men a day to pull an acre".
 We have lots of good family and friends who come to help us for the harvest and we haven't quite reached that level yet!
 There is always great fun and camaraderie in the field, although the weather here in Ireland can be changeable even in August.
 Some days we need sunscreen, other days we need waterproofs!